You know that gut feeling when you really, really feel something is true?

 The good news is that you can do something about both of these conditions.

-Human beings are born with serious attentional inabilities: newborn infants are functionally deaf, blind and insensate, and our brains have to learn how to hear, see, and feel based on organized patterns of information.
+Human beings are born with serious attentional inabilities: newborn infants are functionally deaf, blind and insensate, and our brains have to learn how to hear, see, and feel based on large amounts of organized patterns of information.
 So we start life with perceptual blindness.

 This is a totally natural and necessary brain function which allows you to focus your attention consciously on the task at hand (such as negotiating your car on a slippery road), while allowing your unconscious to handle all the less important stuff (such as paying attention to your car’s fuel level).